thorizer/fleet_bloc_public/README.md

 **Could this be a limitation of state.copyWith when used with non-primitive values?**

-nothing much going on lib besides the asset feature (in asset_bloc you'll find _onRealtimeAssetSubscriptionRequested event who's responsible for the lag)

-the socket_api is inside the ngi_repository package

 Returning realtimeData map every time a state changes with socket.io is not very optimal.
 Without state management?
 I would just do this `realtimeData[asset.id] = asset.realtimeData;`